rubyberlin/code-of-conduct/README.md

 Berlin Code of Conduct
 ======================

-This code of conduct is online at: http://rubyberlin.github.io/code-of-conduct/ Our Waffle board (Project Management) is available at: https://waffle.io/rubyberlin/code-of-conduct
+This code of conduct is online at: http://rubyberlin.github.io/code-of-conduct/ \
+The Waffle Board for an overview of tasks is available at: https://waffle.io/rubyberlin/code-of-conduct

 Add Your User Group/Conference to the List
 ------------------------------------------